- Energy-efficient living

 If you run out of room in your recycling bin, ask a neighbour if they have spare room in theirs or make a trip to a recycling centre yourself.
 In some areas you're able to request an additional recycling bin for a small annual fee.

-Aluminium is a common metal and is used widely in cans and for food-related products like foil and pie trays.
+Aluminium is a common metal and is used widely in cans (including aerosol) and for food-related products like foil and pie trays.

 Making aluminium uses so much energy that aluminium is sometimes called 'frozen electricity'.